 Essential CRM Features for Marketing

-A good CRM will display all the correct details for your marketing teams, such as customer interactions, breakdowns of each purchase, support ticket, inquiry, and any other chat they might have had with your staff.
+A good CRM will display all the correct details for your marketing teams, such as customer interactions, breakdowns of each purchase, support tickets, inquiries, and any other chat they might have had with your staff.

 - History of Customer Conversations